kchoover14/education-drives-democracy/README.md

 1. Run `education-drives-democracy.R` to generate all figures and interactive HTML widgets
 2. Figures and HTML files will be saved to the working directory
-3. Render `education-drives-democracy.qmd` with Quarto to produce the portfolio page